sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/sidebar/variants-states.md

   title: 'Sidebar, submenu'
 }) }}

-* The default state (collapsed, expanded) can be defined per application.{.lead}
+* The default state (collapsed, expanded) can be defined per application. {.lead}
-* The menu items can be divided into categories / areas.{.lead}
+* The menu items can be divided into categories / areas. {.lead}
-* For the categories you can choose between <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/accordion">accordion</sbb-link> and <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/fieldset">fieldset</sbb-link> when using the sidebar.{.lead}
+* For the categories you can choose between <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/accordion">accordion</sbb-link> and <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/fieldset">fieldset</sbb-link> when using the sidebar. {.lead}

 ## Specifications
 {{ specificationLinks({